 Nestlé Health Science is hoping to change that by working on a simple way for pediatricians to diagnose cow’s milk protein allergy.
 “We are partnering with DBV Technologies to create a simple patch test for CMPA.
 Cow’s milk protein allergy is a significant issue for many families and diagnosis is a major pain point for both families and physicians,” says Yu Cheng, Global Head of Strategy & Business Acceleration at Nestlé Health Science.

 Not knowing what’s wrong is what drives parents crazy.
 Diagnosis brings a sense of relief to parents.
 “When I received the final diagnosis, I felt much more relaxed.
 You feel much more reassured that it’s something that can be solved, and that there is a light at the end of the tunnel,” says Kate, whose daughter Anna, has Cow’s Milk Protein Allergy.

-“Food allergy is a growing societal issue; it’s a disease of the modern era,” says Cheng.
+“Food allergies are a growing societal issue,” says Cheng.
 “Our aim with tests like this is for Nestlé Health Science to become a complete solution provider that helps people deal with food allergy-related issues, from diagnosis to therapy.”

 This technology promises to markedly improve the lives of both children and their families.
 Henrikson, for her part, is enthusiastic about the technology, saying, “I am excited to have the patch test in the Nestlé Health Science pipeline.
 It’s going to help a lot of parents get their children the treatment they need.”